octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 At this point, please **save your work and reboot the system**.

 ### Flextesa Tezos Sandbox
-Thanks to Docker, the following command integrates Flextesa and start the Tezos sandbox in the background:
+Thanks to Docker, the following command integrates Flextesa and will start the Tezos sandbox in the background:
 ```bash
 docker run --rm --name my-sandbox --detach -p 20000:20000 tqtezos/flextesa:20210514 flobox start
 ```